 But once I stowed my bag and hiked to the foot of Trabzon’s hill up the steep winding streets to the middle of town, I changed my mind.
-Trabzon was a pleasant place, even in the rain.”-Travel Wrıter Paul Theroux
+Trabzon was a pleasant place, even in the rain.”Travel Writer Paul Theroux

-- Gazing at the surrealistic Sumela Monastery as misty fog drifts in
+- Gazing at surrealistic Sümela Monastery through the misty fog

 - Sampling unique Black Sea breakfast cuisine